 Ken is a product of Brooklyn College, where he earned a bachelor’s degree in economics.
-He is involved in several charities and trade organizations: YJP (the Young Jewish Professionals), the Long Island Association, Long Island Advancement of Small Business, (LIASB), American College of Healthcare Executives (ACHE), Direct Marketing Association – Long Island Chapter (DMALI), Health Leaders of NY (HLNY), The Beryl Institute and more.
+He is involved in several charities and trade organizations: YJP (the Young Jewish Professionals), the Long Island Association, Long Island Advancement of Small Business, (LIASB), American College of Healthcare Executives (ACHE), Health Leaders of NY (HLNY), The Beryl Institute, JBN and more.

 In October 2014, Ken was inducted into the Direct Marketing Association of Long Island Hall of Fame.
 He’s the immediate past President of AJC’s Long Island Chapter.
 He also serves on the board of the Long Island Strategic Alliance (LISA) – a consortium of several small business trade groups.